olepicard/tldrZ/pages/windows/set.md

 # set

-> Display or set environment variables for the current instance of CMD.
+> test Display or set environment variables for the current instance of CMD.
 > More information: <https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/set>.

 - List all current environment variables: